Skip to main content

 The best shoes for walking Aronimink are sturdy walking or trail shoes with a stable midsole.
 Avoid spikes (not allowed for spectators), sandals, and dress shoes.
 Look for a wide toe box, arch support, and a tread that grips wet grass.

-Pollen and mold spores can trigger non-allergic airway inflammation in some people, especially in those with reactive airways.
+Pollen and mold spores can trigger non-allergic airway inflammation in some people, particularly in those with reactive airways.
 May pollen plus humidity can produce a real asthma flare even without classic allergy symptoms.
 Carry your inhaler.

 NSAIDs (non-steroidal anti-inflammatory drugs like ibuprofen and naproxen) reduce inflammation and pain.
 They can help acute soreness but may slow tendon and muscle repair if used daily for weeks.
 For tournament-day soreness, a single dose of 400 to 600 mg of ibuprofen with food is reasonable.